erred/mono/cmd/blog/internal/content/blog/12022-04-09-hn-personal-sites.md

 65 didn't include any `Server` header, these seem more likely to be custom written ones (not counting the ones behind a CDN)

+*Content-Type*, *Date*
+These seem to be universal.
+Everyone includes them.

 *X-Achievement*

 www.maxlaumeister.com is apparently a site with achievements for finding various things,